elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - ... all the violence of the dead world
-- beaten with the rod, exposed to the beasts
+- beaten with a cane, exposed to the beasts
-- dragged with little clothes on, rope on the neck
+- dragged in undergarments with a rope around the neck
 - doused in oil
 - and I waited in San Benito for the auto-da-fé
 - and I drank urine, trampled, betrayed, sold